 - If you are taking any of these drugs: Carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, or St. John's wort.

-- If your child is younger than 12 months old.
-Do not give Kalydeco (ivacaftor granules) to a child younger than 12 months old.
+- If your child is younger than 6 months of age.
+Do not give Kalydeco (ivacaftor granules) to an infant younger than 6 months of age.

 This is not a list of all drugs or health problems that interact with Kalydeco (ivacaftor granules).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Kalydeco (ivacaftor granules) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Kalydeco?

 - Tell all of your health care providers that you take Kalydeco (ivacaftor granules).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how Kalydeco (ivacaftor granules) affects you.